grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 - `d+e`: Expand all rows.
 - `d+s`: Dashboard settings.
 - `Ctrl+K`: Opens the command palette.
-- `Esc`: Exits panel when in fullscreen view or edit mode.
+- `Esc`: Exits panel when in full screen view or edit mode.
 Also returns you to the dashboard from dashboard settings.

 **Focused panel**

-By hovering over a panel with the mouse you can use some shortcuts that will target that panel.
+By hovering over a panel with the mouse you can use some shortcuts that target that panel.

 - `e`: Toggle panel edit view
-- `v`: Toggle panel fullscreen view
+- `v`: Toggle panel full screen view
 - `ps`: Open Panel Share Modal
 - `pd`: Duplicate Panel
 - `pr`: Remove Panel